Technology Research

 Just three years ago, in 2016, the Eduventures Higher Education Technology Landscape featured 518 products across 40 segments.
 In the 2019 report—published this past Thursday—we feature 423 products across 42 segments, a 22% reduction.
 Some of these changes have to do with acquisitions and the launch of new products, but others are due to larger macro trends in how institutions are adapting to new educational models and demographic changes.

 Today we’ve selected four of these companies—one from each of four new segments this year—that we think are worth watching.
-Read on to learn which segments we added this year, which companies are worth watching , and to download an updated version of the Landscape.
+Read on to learn which segments we added this year, , and to download an updated version of the Landscape.

 As we mentioned in a previous Wake-Up Call, the higher education technology marketplace—captured in our Higher Education Technology Landscape (Landscape)—continues to change and evolve since we first published our report in 2014 (our recent version is Figure 1 below).